 Travel nurses are a critical component of our national healthcare landscape, particularly given the workforce shortages that are challenging providers across the country.
 Today, travel nurses can be found in most hospitals and other healthcare settings.

-While travel nurses provided by quality staffing companies will arrive with the knowledge, expertise and attitude needed to do a good job, there are several actions a healthcare organization can take to ensure their success.
+While travel nurses provided by quality staffing companies will arrive with the knowledge, expertise, and attitude needed to do a good job, there are several actions a healthcare organization can take to ensure its success.

 - Enhance Traveler Orientation With a Personal Touch.
 Getting travel nurses up to speed quickly begins with an effective and thorough orientation.
 Most healthcare organizations have standard orientation processes; an extra step that nurse managers can take is to connect with travelers during the orientation.
 Nurse managers can introduce themselves, welcome the traveler and provide contact information.
 This also gives nurse managers the opportunity to say, ‘please call me with any questions.’
 This brief, but important encounter lets travelers know they are part of the team.

 - Ensure Staff Alignment through Orientation Check List.
-The orientation check list, provided by the unit educator or nurse manager, enables nurse leaders to ensure that travelers have mastered the information and procedures for their work unit.
-The nurse manager, nurse educator, and the travel nurse should agree up front on the timetable and verification processes for completing the check list.
+The orientation checklist, provided by the unit educator or nurse manager, enables nurse leaders to ensure that travelers have mastered the information and procedures for their work unit.
+The nurse manager, nurse educator, and the travel nurse should agree on upfront on the timetable and verification processes for completing the checklist.

 - Provide Feedback to the Staffing Agency.
 A quality staffing partner will seek feedback from the healthcare organization on their traveler’s performance.
 Typically, nurse managers will be asked to complete a mid-assignment evaluation to assess the travel nurse’s success.
 Working together, the agency and provider can develop a plan to help the traveler resolve any issues.